mehulagg/gitlab/doc/user/group/value_stream_analytics/index.md

 By default the top group-level labels (max.
 10) are pre-selected, with the ability to select up to a total of 15 labels.

+## Deploys and Deploy Frequency

+The **Deploys** and **Deployment Frequency** metrics in Value Stream Analytics show how often you are delivering value to end users.
+A higher deployment frequency means you are getting improvements and features out faster, and able to get feedback and iterate more quickly.
+Both metrics show deployments for all projects in the group, unless you have selected specific projects in the **Select projects** dropdown.
+For the selected time period, the **Deploys** metric shows the total number of deployments to production.
+The **Deploy Frequency** metric shows the average number of deployments to production per day during the selected time period.
+Deployments must have a `finished_at` timestamp to be counted in these metrics.

+*To give a more accurate representation of deployments that actually completed successfully, the calculation for these two metrics changed in GitLab 13.9 from using the time a deployment was created to the time a deployment finished.
+If you were referencing this metric prior to 13.9, please keep this slight change in mind.*

 ## Permissions

 To access Group-level Value Stream Analytics, users must have Reporter access or above.